Juliya-Boiko/short-quiz/README.md

 # SHORT-QUIZ 🧠

-10 questions about Geografy 🌎 try to give right answer for questions and getmaximum points 🏆
+10 questions about Geografy 🌎 try to give right answer for questions and get maximum points 🏆

 Also in the end you can try one more time 🎊